RESOURCE LINKS

 If I want to refer one of my other children or if someone I know wants to refer their child, do we need to get a referral?

 No, we take referrals from many sources, especially from parents!
 You do not need another person to refer you, just give us a call or stop in to fill out a referral form.
 In fact, we encourage families to use “word of mouth” to tell others about our services.
-If you are not sure what service is appropriate, Beth, our Family Advocate is happy to speak with you.
+If you are not sure what service is appropriate, April, our Family Advocate is happy to speak with you.

 Once my child is involved with services, are we committed to receiving services for a certain length of time?